z0nzjn123/ScavengeSurvive/README.md

 No gameplay mechanics require the use of commands.
 All gameplay has been built with an intuitive _interaction model_ in mind with only 5 major keys required to access the gamemode-specific features.

+## Unmaintained

+This repository is currently not maintained.
+For updates, see this thread: https://forum.southcla.ws/t/the-plan-so-far/71/3

+The gamemode is undergoing a significant refactor and as a result, the master tip will not compile. ***Please do not message me asking for help to compile - use build 1192 as that is the last known stable version.***

 ## Development

 Development of this project requires [`sampctl`](https://github.com/Southclaws/sampctl), a package management and project build tool for SA:MP.
 It's easy to install and easy to use.
 To compile the gamemode, run: